gchq/gaffer-doc/docs/getting-started/example-deployment/running-the-deployment.md

 As you can probably see the example is using a few environment variables in the `docker-compose.yaml` file, these set things such as the container versions and a couple of file locations.
-The use of these variables are recommended as it can make it easier to update container versions and other aspecs of the containers.
+The use of these variables are recommended as it can make it easier to update container versions and other aspects of the containers.

 A basic set of these environment variables are shown below which can be saved in a `.env` file and sourced before running the containers.